justyden/Text_Summary_Using_NLP/README.md

-# Text Summarizer That Can Detect Political Party
+# Emotion Classifcation Using NLP

 ## Creating the Venv
 - Simply go into the terminal that has access to Anaconda and input __conda env create -f environment.yml__.